Mac Pro: Reception

 Ars Technica reviewed the 2006 Mac Pro, calling it a solid "multiplatform device" and rating it 9 out of 10.
 CNET praised the design and value, although did not think it provided the flexibility of other systems.
 They gave it an 8 out of 10.

 Sound on Sound, an audio recording technology magazine, thought it was a "great machine" for musicians and audio engineers.
 Architosh, an online architectural design magazine focused on mac technology, would have scored it a perfect five except for a few issues with software compatibility and the high price for FB-DIMM memory.

-Cylinder (2013)
+Cylindrical Mac Pro (2013)

-Apple Senior Vice President of Marketing Phil Schiller presented a "sneak peek" of the completely redesigned Mac Pro during the 2013 Worldwide Developers Conference keynote.
+Apple senior vice president of marketing Phil Schiller presented a "sneak peek" of the completely redesigned Mac Pro during the 2013 Worldwide Developers Conference keynote.
 The video revealed an overhauled case design, a polished reflective aluminum cylinder built around a central thermal dissipation core and vented by a single fan, which pulls air from under the case, through the core, and out the top of the case.
 The only finish available is black, though a single red-finished unit was produced with Product Red.
 Apple states that the cylindrical Mac Pro achieves twice the performance of the last model.
 The model was assembled in Austin, Texas, by Apple's supplier Flextronics on a highly automated line.
 The announcement six months prior to release was unusual for Apple, which typically announces products when they are ready for market.
 It was released on December 19, 2013.